tungthtran/ambry/Hard-Deletes.md

         `flushes log (so everything upto S' is surely flushed in the log)` `persists (S',E)`

 To reiterate, the guarantees provided are that for any persisted token pair (S', E)

-    1. All the hard deletes till point S' have been flushed in the log; and
+    1. All the hard deletes till point S' have been flushed in the log and
     1. Ongoing hard deletes are between S' and E, so during recovery this is the range to be covered.

 **findDeletedEntriesSince()**